Repeated and incontrovertible collective action failure leads to protester disengagement and radicalisation: Discussion

 Contemporary theorising of the multi-level nature of collective action identifies myriad other factors that could be incorporated into future models \cite{thomas2022mobilise, zeineddine2021feeling, ulug2022conceptual}.
-Our model was initialised based on a population of people who had already engaged in conventional action (following DIME; \cite{louis2020volatility}).
-Future models could theorise and test the mobilisation of those who are yet to act.
-We also did not model effects in the context of counter-mobilisation where another social movement emerges to oppose the desired change; such interactions would likely produce different emergent dynamics than those documented here.
-Finally, in DIMESim, authorities are represented by a single actor who signals a binary success or failure.
-Future research could simulate effects with more realism – e.g., authorities could be modelled adapting their signals in response to the protesters actions \cite{blackwood2017choosing}.
+Our model focused on modelling individuals' psychological states within social networks, and was initialised based on a population of people who had already engaged in conventional action (following DIME; \cite{louis2020volatility,louis2022failure}).
+Future models could theorise and test the mobilisation of those who are yet to act, and include variables common in economics (e.g., cost of action~\cite{makowsky2013agent,acemoglu2008persistence}), political science (e.g., cost of leadership~\cite{lohmann1993signaling}), and sociology (e.g., media framing~\cite{myers2000diffusion}).
+We also did not model effects in the context of counter-mobilisation where another social movement emerges to oppose the desired change; such interactions would likely produce different emergent dynamics than those documented here~\cite{della2008research,della2015oxford,tarrow1993cycles}.
+In DIMESim, authorities are represented by a single actor who signals a binary success or failure.
+Future research could simulate effects with more realism – e.g., authorities could be modelled adapting their signals in response to the protesters' actions, authorities' responses could be constrained by laws and institutional actors~\cite{cantoni2024protests,della2008research}, and the presence of counter-protesters incorporated.
 Our analysis shows that agent-based models are well-equipped to integrate theoretical, empirical and meta-theoretical insights into a common framework.

-For decades, scholars have highlighted the importance of avoiding reductionist readings of how people relate to their social world, and seek to change it turn \cite{reicher2004context, wright1990responding}.
+For decades, scholars have highlighted the importance of avoiding reductionist readings of how people relate to their social world, and seek to change it turn \cite{wright1990responding,saunders2012explaining,tarrow1993cycles,tilly2015social}.
 People are influenced by and influences on the worlds of which they are a part.
 The computational approach advanced here provides a promising additional apparatus in the toolkit.